 }

-During development, the plugin automatically detects your git username and email for author identification.
+During development, the plugin automatically detects your Git username and email for author identification.

-Since threads are stored in your markdown files, they are automatically version-controlled with git.
+Since threads are stored in your markdown files, they are automatically version-controlled with Git.
 Review comments in PRs, track discussion history, and collaborate through your existing workflow.